tzing/python-livy/docs/usage.rst

    Currently it does not have plugin for native HDFS / GCP / Azure.
 Please file an issue or PR if you need it.

 This plugin need extra configure but not supporting set via command line.
-Please use the editor to open ``~/.config/python-livy.json`` and add ``plugin:upload_s3`` section:
+Please use the editor to open ``~/.config/python-livy.json`` and add ``pre-submit:upload_s3`` section:

 .. code-block:: json

    {
      "root": {
-       // existing configs, please do not change
+       "...": "existing configs, please do not change" },
-     },
-     "plugin:upload_s3": {
+     "pre-submit:upload_s3": {
        "bucket": "example-bucket",
        "folder_format": "{time:%Y%m%d%H%M%S}-{name}-{uuid}",
        "expire_days": 3